DiscordSRV/Documentation/docs/alerts.md

-***
-**Note: 🏗 This page is under construction.**
-***

 This is an *advanced* feature of DiscordSRV that allows you to send messages to Discord when a game event happens or when a command is run.
 You will need a working knowledge of how Bukkit events work and their properties.
-If you aren't sure about what you're doing here, maybe ask a developer or join our support server @ https://discordsrv.com/discord
+If you aren't sure about what you're doing here, maybe ask a developer or join our support server @ https://discordsrv.com/discord/

 Refer to the Bukkit API javadoc to find events & properties to use:
 * https://hub.spigotmc.org/javadocs/bukkit